How to Sign an Electronic Labor Contract in China: Your Step-by-Step Guide

 It is important for both parties to be able to manually upload or verify their information, including names, domicile, legal representative, or main person in charge of the employer, address, resident ID or other valid ID number, and contact information as well as other information relevant to the nature of the contract.

 When the information is uploaded, it is important that the chosen system uses appropriate methods of identity verification methods on the respective parties.
-The most common types of verification include facial recognition, mobile phone verification, bank card verification, security questions, or username / password verification.
+The most common types of verification include biometric identification verification like facial recognition or fingerprint recognition, mobile short message verification, bank card verification, security questions, etc.

 3) Negotiate the terms